Here's a hash browns recipe that you're going to latke a lot!

 2) Prep the binder.
 Crack the egg into a large mixing bowl, and beat it lightly with a fork or whisk.
 Add the flour, baking soda, salt, and pepper and stir together with the fork.
 Don't worry if there are lumps.

 3) Tater time.
-Peel the potatoes and then wash them.
-Put them in a bowl of cold water as you work to keep them from browning.
-When you are done peeling, pat them dry with a paper towel.
+Peel the potatoes.
 Now shred them with the big holes on a box grater or a food processor so they are all uniform in size.
 Mix in the onions.
 This next step is crucial.
 We are now going to try to get as much moisture as possible out of the potatoes and onions.
-Nothing works better than squeezing the shreds in a potato ricer.
+Nothing works better than squeezing the shreds in a potato ricer (below).
 Don't worry, it won't push them through the holes.
 If you don't have a ricer but you have a salad spinner, take the taters a ride.
 If not, with your hands, pick up a small amount of the grated potato/onion mix and, over the sink, squeeze out as much water as possible.
 Repeat.
 Then spread the grated potato mix out on a double layer of paper towels, cover with another double layer of paper towels, and press hard.
 Another method is to put the mix into the center of a few layers of cheesecloth, a clean T-shirt, or a clean kitchen towel, pull together the edges making a pouch, and twist and squeeze out as much moisture as possible.
 Add the potato mix to the bowl with the egg mixture, stir gently until the potatoes are all coated.

 6) Cook.
 Pour enough oil into the pot to cover the bottom about 1/4" deep.
 You don't want to totally submerge the patties so steam can escape the side above the surface.
 More importantly, you want the potatoes in contact with the bottom because hot metal conducts more heat that hot oil.
 Heat the oil to about 375°F. Get it all the way up there because the cold potatoes will cool it off quickly.